Certified Public Accountant Act

 5. The firm fails to commence operations within six months after its incorporation, or it commences operations but subsequently suspends them of its own accord for six months or longer, and the competent authority orders dissolution.

-With respect to a time period set forth in subparagraph 5 of the preceding paragraph, if there is a legitimate reason, an application may be filed with the competent authority for an extension.
+With respect to the time periods set forth in subparagraph 5 of the preceding paragraph, if there is a legitimate reason, an application may be filed with the competent authority for an extension.

 Article 37